Robooto/recipe-app-api/notes.md

 ## Runing commands on instance
 docker-compose run --rm app sh -c "python manage.py createsuperuser"
  - --rm removes container after command is completed

+## ORM stuff
+Need to run migrations after creating a new model
+Then register in the admin site